-Embark on an unforgettable journey into Chinese folklore and mythology at the Haw Par Villa theme park.
+Embark on an unforgettable journey into Chinese folklore, legend and mythology at the Haw Par Villa Asian cultural park.

 One of the oldest existing cultures in the world today, Chinese history stretches back across millennia, and is filled with fascinating stories.
 History buffs looking to journey through the richness of Chinese tradition and religious beliefs should pay a visit to Haw Par Villa, an Asian cultural park that’s a repository of folklore and storied myths.